wizzat/essays/OLAPStreamProcessing.md

 * Yearly:  38gb (Built from monthly)
 * Total: 83tb

-IO costs going from 74pb to 83tb really puts a spot light on how painful `count(distinct)` is as a problem.
-Despite how much better 83tb in IO cost per day feels, it still seems pretty outrageous considering only 10.4tb of raw data came into the system.
+I/O costs going from 74pb to 83tb really puts a spot light on how painful `count(distinct)` is as a problem.
+Despite how much better 83tb in I/O cost per day feels, it still seems pretty outrageous considering only 10.4tb of raw data came into the system.
 I think we can do better.

 ## Stream Processing for Faster Processing